Riccardo-Giannuzzi/ConditionalTimer/README.md

 # ConditionalTimer
-A timer inspired by pomofocus.com where the time is determined based on the outcome of a certain condition.
+A timer where the time is determined based on the outcome of a certain condition.
+UI is inspired by pomofocus.com.